dpochopsky/solace-gcp-quickstart/README.md

 The `create-centos-vmr-ha-group.sh` script have a number of optional parameters that the user can define to customize their deployment:

 Usage:   create-centos-ha-group.sh [OPTIONS]
 OPTIONS:
+   n=BASENAME | --basename=BASENAME
+   The prefix to be used for each VMRs hostname, dashes and underscores not permitted.

+   Default:  vmr

+Usage:  create-centos-ha-group.sh [OPTIONS]
+OPTIONS:
    -n=BASENAME | --basename=BASENAME